· Compliance · 13 min read

 Common violations: acids and bases in the same secondary containment berm; oxidizers stored on adjacent pallets to flammable solvents; reactive waste and aqueous waste in the same drum storage area without a dividing barrier.

-Satellite Accumulation Area Requirements — 40 CFR 262.15
+Satellite Accumulation Area Requirements

-Satellite Accumulation Areas offer a significant operational advantage: no time limit applies as long as volume caps are not exceeded.
+Satellite Accumulation Areas offer a significant operational advantage: no time limit applies as long as the SAA volume caps are not exceeded.
 This makes SAAs the preferred configuration for point-of-generation waste collection in laboratories, maintenance bays, and manufacturing lines.

 Location and Operational Control